projectara/greybus-spec/source/module_info.rst

 The Manifest is a contiguous block of data that includes a Manifest Header and a set of Descriptors.
 When read, a Manifest is transferred in its entirety.
-This allows the Module to be described to the AP Module all at once, alleviating the need for multiple communication messages during the enumeration phase of the Module.
+This allows the Interface to be described to the AP Module all at once, alleviating the need for multiple communication messages during the enumeration phase of the Interface.

 Manifest Header
 ^^^^^^^^^^^^^^^